Formal Feature Interpretation of Hybrid Systems: Method-2: Feature Analysis of Corner Cases

-The algorithm {\tt Expand} is shown in Algorithm~\ref{algo: FRS-min}.
-The procedure call $dReach(\mathcal{H}_F,G)$ invokes the SMT solver to answer the question specified as the goal $G$ in the context of the model $\mathcal{H}_F$.
+Testing if a feature value $f^*$ is reachable involves invoking the SMT solver to answer the question specified as the goal $G$ in the context of the model $\mathcal{H}_F$.
 A `YES' answer of the solver returns a trace, ensuring that the dynamics, invariants and guard conditions of $\mathcal{H}_F$ are not violated.
-A `NO' answer, returns a {\tt NULL} indicating that no behaviour of $\mathcal{H}_F$ yields a feature value in the range specified in G.
+A `NO' answer, returns an {\tt EMPTY} indicating that no behaviour of $\mathcal{H}_F$ yields a feature value specified in G.

-Algorithm~\ref{algo: FRS-min} describes explorations in both directions, towards the left and right corners of the feature range, and an exploration towards the left extreme mirrors the operations of the other, each trying to expand the known range of feature values in opposing directions.
-Note that {\tt Expand} terminates with the {\tt ETS} interval search.

-The {\tt ETS} interval search in Algorithm~\ref{algo: ETS-min} intelligently searches for the feature corner point by repeated refinements of the feature range.
-This proceeds upto an error factor $\epsilon$. {The search terminates when the interval containing the feature corner has a width of $\epsilon$ or less.}